HanOne/NetDIMMTools/README.md

 - Restart System
 - Shutdown System

+## Usage:
+Press left & right to switch between Game-Mode and Command-Mode.
+- If no roms found, Game-Mode is not available
+- If no targets found, Ping/Reset/Select Target are not available
+-
 ## Commands:
 - Ping Target-Test if selected NetDIMM is reachable
 - Reset Target-Works on some Games, sometimes only in "Service Menu"